maksymbrl/Cosmology_II/README.md

 To plot the results for each subproject, use `ipynb` contained within this repo.

-Note: you need to create `data` directory before you started processing otehrwise it will not work.
+Note: you need to create `data` directory before you started processing otherwise it will not work.